nimco2298/ICS372/_README.md

 Classes:
-  GUIDemo
-  ReadingNode
+  Gui
+  Result
   Site
   SiteGson
+  SiteLinkedBag
+  SiteLinkedBagIterator
   SiteNode
   SiteReading

 Package to use: N/A

 It is necessary to import the GSON jar file that can be located at: https://mvnrepository.com/artifact/com.google.code.gson/gson/2.3.1